 Today's reading of the Passion of our Lord is one of the highlights of the Church year.
 This year we heard St. Matthew's account of the Passion.
 Next year we will hear St. Mark's account and the year after we will have St. Luke's account.
 Of course, on Good Friday we always have the Passion according to St. John.
 Although each of the Evangelists approaches the life of Christ in a different way, they draw very close to each other when it comes to the Passion.

-The narrative of the Passion which we have just heard seems like a great drama with a cast of characters we can all identify with.
+The narrative of the Passion seems like a great drama with a cast of characters with whom we can all identify.
 If we could be in the drama, what role would we play?
-Would we be like the disciples who fell asleep in the Garden of Gethsemane? or would we be part of the crowd who mocked and taunted Jesus only a short time after cheering Him and waiving palm branches.
+Would we be like the disciples who fell asleep in the Garden of Gethsemane? or would we be part of the crowd who mocked and taunted Jesus only a short time after cheering Him and waiving palm branches?

 Today's readings show that it is through the practice of humility and self sacrifice that we come to follow the Lord.
 Matthew begins his account of the Passion at the Last Supper.
 There Jesus told the disciples that He would give up His body and blood for us all, and that they should share in this sacrifice.
 When He asks us at every Mass to eat His Body and drink His Blood, he is also asking us to share in His sacrifice on Calvary.

 Today's first reading is about humility and self sacrifice.